Kasia1092/AI_Project_Facial_Emotion_Recognition/README.md

 ## 🎮 How to Use

-- Pick a Model: Select "My Model" (the one I trained) or you can add yours adding them to models folder and adding path to it.
+- Pick a Model: Select "My Model" (the one I trained) or you can add and use your own - save the file in the models folder and update the path in main.py.

 - Get a Photo: Click Camera to take a selfie or Upload to choose a file.